Holography and the internal structure of charmonium: The String and the quark-antiquark potential

 \section{The String and the quark-antiquark potential}

 In the context of the gauge-gravity duality, the interaction between two static color charges, or infinite mass quarks, is represented by a string connecting the quarks.
-The string stretches to the fifth dimension of the $\AdS_5$ space with a shape that minimizes its world sheet area or, equivalently, the corresponding Nambu-Goto action \cite{Maldacena:1998im, Kinar:1998vq}.
+The string stretches to the fifth dimension of the $\AdS_5$ space with a shape that minimizes its world sheet area or, equivalently, the corresponding Nambu-Goto action \cite{Maldacena:1998im, Kinar:1998vq}

-where $α'$ is a constant with mass dimension $-2$.
+where $\alpha'$ is a constant with mass dimension $-2$.
 The string endpoints are located on the axis $x^1 \equiv x$ at the positions $ x = \pm r/2 $ and $r$ is the quark-antiquark distance, from the gauge theory point of view.

-Following Ref.\;\cite{Kinar:1998vq} one can define
+This association was proposed by Maldacena in Ref.\;\cite{Maldacena:1998im} to show that the minimal area is proportional to the expectation value of the Wilson loop along a closed contour \(\mathcal{C}\), formed by the quark-antiquark pair at \(z \to 0\).
+This relationship can be expressed as follows: